ciaranoceallaigh96/gwas_tutorial/Lab_2_Demonstrator_Guide.md

 head(summary_stats_with_loc)
 ```

 A manhattan plot shows the genomic location along the x-axis and the p-value (not the effect size!) along the y-axis.
-We have a package function that can take summary statistics and generate a manhattan plot.
+We have already loaded a function that can take summary statistics and generate a manhattan plot.

 ```
 manhattan(summary_stats_with_loc, chr="CHR", bp="BP", p="PValue", snp="SNP", main="Manhattan Plot", col=c("blue4", "orange3"), genomewideline=-log10(bonf_alpha), ylim=c(0, -log10(bonf_alpha)+1), cex.axis=0.4, suggestiveline=FALSE)